defkef/defkef.github.io/drafts/2017-01-23-how-to-become-a-better-programmer.markdown

 When you have a background in web development learn more about systems programming and vice versa.
 A good starting point is reading books, blogs and articles as well as watching conference talks.
 Maybe your next hobby project is built in [ArnoldC](https://github.com/lhartikk/ArnoldC).

-## Work on code basis of different magnitudes
+## Work on codebases of different magnitudes

 A programmer which handles projects of a certain size might not cope with larger projects very well.
 There is a threshold between coding scripts of a few hundred lines and projects of 5,000, 20,000 and 100,000 LOC.